v-finance/camelot/doc/sphinx/source/doc/delegates.rst

 :Release: |version|
 :Date: |today|

-:term:`Delegates <delegate>` are a cornerstone of the Qt model/view framework.
+`Delegates` are a cornerstone of the Qt model/view framework.
+A delegate is used to display and edit data from a `model`.

-A delegate is used to display and edit data from a :term:`model`.
+In the Camelot framework, every field of an `Entity` has an associated delegate that specifies how the field will be displayed and edited.
+When a new form or table is constructed, the delegates of all fields on the form or table will construct `editors` for their fields and fill them with data from the model.

-In the Camelot framework, every field of an :term:`Entity` has an associated delegate that specifies how the field will be displayed and edited.
-When a new form or table is constructed, the delegates of all fields on the form or table will construct :term:`editors <editor>` for their fields and fill them with data from the model.
 When the data has been edited in the form, the delegates will take care of updating the model with the new data.

 All Camelot delegates are subclasses of :class:`QAbstractItemDelegate`.